 Office of Veterans Business Development (OVBD)

-Devoted exclusively to promoting veteran entrepreneurship, the OVBD facilitates the use of all U.S. Small Business Administration (SBA) programs by veterans, service-disabled veterans, reservists, active-duty service members, transitioning service members, and their dependents or survivors.
+Devoted exclusively to promoting veteran entrepreneurship, the OVBD facilitates the use of all U.S. Small Business Administration (SBA) programs for veterans, service members, National Guard and Reserve members, military spouses, and family members.

 SBA programs provide access to capital and preparation for small business opportunities.
 They can also connect veteran small business owners with federal procurement and commercial supply chains.